-This course is designed to prepare students to enter degree level study at university.
-It currently comprises 18 credits (care related units and core skills) and includes an externally marked project based assessment and a voluntary placement element.
+Designed to prepare students to enter degree level study at university.
+It currently comprises 18 credits (care related units and core skills) and includes an externally marked project-based assessment and a voluntary placement element.
 Further information on SWAP Access programmes, including eligibility and possible progression routes, is available from the SWAP website at www.scottishwideraccess.org

-Our January Access to Nursing course comprises 9 credits and this is a progression to HNC Care and Administrative practice course or HNC Social Services only.
+Our January Access to Nursing course comprises 9 credits and is a progression to HNC Care and Administrative practice course or HNC Social Services only.
 This programme is not part of the SWAP Access programme.

 The course is designed for those wishing to progress to university to pursue a degree in Nursing.